 - Leaky ducts

 - Ill–sized systems

-- Aging units Things don’t have to be this way.
+Things don’t have to be this way.
 If the conditioner in your central air system is at least a dozen years old, replace it with one of the Energy Star-certified models carried by Del-Air, and your cooling bills could be cut in half.
 At Del–Air, we offer unbeatable warranties and affordable service, maintenance, and installation from our expert HVAC technicians.
-In addition to our $500 best-price guarantee, we offer monthly payment plans and financing for as low as $79.95 on approved credit.
+We offer monthly payment plans and financing for as low as $79.95 on approved credit.
 Furthermore, on new-unit purchases, you could qualify for tax credits as well as rebates from the manufacturer.
-Choosing the right air conditioner is easier than ever when you come to Del-Air for advice, A/C systems and installation services in Central Florida.
-To learn more about our air conditioning services — including tune-ups, repairs, installations and emergency help — or to schedule an appointment with one of our experts, contact us today.
-Summers are much too hot and long to be living without quality air conditioning in your home.